What is a Registered Childminder?

 Parent and Registered Childminder Agreement

 The JACC annually provide an agreement recommended for each of their members individual use.
 This should be completed by parent and childminder before childcare begins.
-For an example of the current agreement please click here.

 Registered Childminder Fees